If someone aged 18 or over lives with you and has a mental health condition, they may not be counted for council tax purposes.

 - Universal Credit under part 1 of the Welfare Reform Act which includes an amount for limited capability for work

-Please send proof of the benefit entitlement, we are unable to process your application without this.
+Complete the form and send to us with proof of the benefit entitlement.
+We are unable to process your application without this.

 A separate form is required for each severely mentally impaired person.

-Please download the Council tax severe mental impairment discount/exemption application form, complete and send in with proofs.
+Council tax severe mental impairment discount/exemption application form